Block 37

-108 North State Street, also known as Block 37, is a development located in the Loop community area of downtown Chicago, Illinois.
-It is located on the square block bounded clockwise from the North by West Randolph Street, North State Street, West Washington Street and North Dearborn Street that is known as "Block 37", which was its designated number as one of the original 58 blocks of the city.
-Above-ground redevelopment is complete, but work stopped on an underground public transit station when the station were only partially complete.
+108 North State Street, often referred to as Block 37, is a shopping mall and development situated in the Loop area of downtown Chicago, Illinois.
+This site is defined by the square block bordered by West Randolph Street, North State Street, West Washington Street, and North Dearborn Street, originally designated as one of the city's 58 blocks.
+While the above-ground redevelopment has been finished, construction on an underground station was halted, leaving it only partially completed.

-The previous buildings on the block were demolished in 1989 for a hotly contested redevelopment plan under the then new Chicago Mayor Richard M. Daley.
+The previous buildings on the block were demolished in 1989 for a hotly contested redevelopment plan under the then Chicago Mayor Richard M. Daley.
 The debates included the demolition of the Chicago Landmark McCarthy Building, which proceeded after the Illinois Supreme Court decided private preservation groups did not have standing to challenge the city's decision.

-Once the site was cleared, the initial redevelopment plan fell through, as did several subsequent plans.
-Mills Corporation broke ground in 2005, but had been in financial difficulty in the past.
-This reputation and changing financial climate caused a delay in 2006 as contractors feared not getting paid.
-In November 2009, the developer was declared in default and CB Richard Ellis was named receiver.
-The project was inherited by Joseph Freed and Associates LLC.
-However, Bank of America foreclosed on the property in 2011 and sold it in 2012 to CIM Group.
-The three new buildings were completed by 2016.
+After the site was cleared, the original redevelopment plan collapsed, along with several others that followed.
+Mills Corporation began construction in 2005, but its previous financial struggles cast a shadow over the project.
+This troubled history, coupled with a shifting economic landscape, led to delays in 2006 as contractors hesitated, fearing they might not be compensated.
+By November 2009, the developer was declared in default, prompting CB Richard Ellis to step in as receiver.
+The project was then taken over by Joseph Freed and Associates LLC, but in 2011, Bank of America foreclosed on the property, ultimately selling it to CIM Group in 2012.
+The three new buildings were finally completed by 2016.